ucfacmw/ucfacmw.org/content/authors/jaralliesse/_index.md

 Hiya! :waving_hand: I'm Jaralliesse and I'm currently the Secretary of ACM & ACM-W at the [University of Central Florida](https://www.ucf.edu/) for the 2022 - 2023 academic year! :muscle::triumph:

 I have a variety of interests but I enjoy trying new things!
-This year I'll be participating in the NASA Student Launch :rocket:
+This year I'll be participating in the [NASA Student Launch](https://www.nasa.gov/stem/studentlaunch/home/index.html) :rocket: I'm also trying to learn how to crochet!

+Some of my hobbies include reading and playing video games, I also occasionally do commissions on the side for art.